MuhamadThoriqAhnaf/PAW-Kel_9/README.md

 ## How to Run this Project in Local
 - [Download](https://nodejs.org/en/download/) and install **Node.js** version `16.15` or higher.
 - Clone this project on your computer.
-- Don't forget to fill the .env files with

 ### Backend